the-database/traiNNer-redux/docs/source/training_guidelines.md

 ## Training a Perceptual Model with an Existing Pretrain

 When training a perceptual model, a pretrain model should always be used for the generator.
 While any model can be used for your pretrain, official research models are often a good choice.
 When you use a pretrain model, you risk introducing any flaws of the pretrain model into your own model.
-Official research models are the least likely to have any flaws, and they have high fidelity to give your model a good starting point.
+Official research models are likely to have the least amount of flaws, and they have high fidelity to give your model a good starting point.

 1. Train a perceptual model with degradations:
    - Download an official pretrain for the architecture you want to train, and move it to `experiments/pretrained_models`